Mizux/dotnet-native/README.md

 it is very difficult to get ownership on it, so you should prefer to use`Company.Project.runtime-<rid>` instead since you can have ownership on `Company.*` prefix more easily.

 We have two use case scenario:
-1. Locally, be able to build a Mizux.Foo package which **only** target the local `OS Platform`, i.e. building for only one
+1. Locally, be able to build a Mizux.DotnetNative package which **only** target the local `OS Platform`, i.e. building for only one
 [Runtime Identifier (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
 note: This is usefull when the C++ build is a complex process for Windows, Linux and MacOS.
 i.e. You don't support cross-compilation for the native library.

-2. Be able to create a complete cross-platform (ed. platform as multiple rid) Mizux.Foo package.
+2. Be able to create a complete cross-platform (ed. platform as multiple rid) Mizux.DotnetNative package.
-i.e. First you generate each native Nuget package (`Mizux.Foo.runtime.{rid}.nupkg`) on each native architecture, then copy paste these artifacts on one native machine to generate the meta-package `Mizux.Foo`.
+i.e. First you generate each native Nuget package (`Mizux.DotnetNative.runtime.{rid}.nupkg`) on each native architecture, then copy paste these artifacts on one native machine to generate the meta-package `Mizux.DotnetNative`.

-## Local Mizux.Foo Package
+## Local Mizux.DotnetNative Package
-Let's start with scenario 1: Create a *Local only* `Mizux.Foo.nupkg` package targeting **one** [Runtime Identifier (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
+Let's start with scenario 1: Create a *Local only* `Mizux.DotnetNative.nupkg` package targeting **one** [Runtime Identifier (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
-We would like to build a `Mizux.Foo.nupkg` package which only depends on one `Mizux.Foo.runtime.{rid}.nupkg` in order to dev/test locally.
+We would like to build a `Mizux.DotnetNative.nupkg` package which only depends on one `Mizux.DotnetNative.runtime.{rid}.nupkg` in order to dev/test locally.

 The pipeline for `linux-x64` should be as follow:
 note: The pipeline will be similar for `osx-x64` and `win-x64` architecture, don't hesitate to look at the CI log.
 ![Local Pipeline](doc/local_pipeline.svg)
 ![Legend](doc/legend.svg)

-### Building local runtime Mizux.Foo Package
+### Building local runtime Mizux.DotnetNative Package
 disclaimer: In this git repository, we use `CMake` and `SWIG`.
 Thus we have the C++ shared library `libFoo.so` and the SWIG generated .Net wrapper `Foo.cs`.
 note: For a C++ CMake cross-platform project sample, take a look at [Mizux/cmake-cpp](https://github.com/Mizux/cmake-cpp).
 note: For a C++/Swig CMake cross-platform project sample, take a look at [Mizux/cmake-swig](https://github.com/Mizux/cmake-swig).

-So first let's create the local `Mizux.Foo.runtime.{rid}.nupkg` nuget package.
+So first let's create the local `Mizux.DotnetNative.runtime.{rid}.nupkg` nuget package.

-Here some dev-note concerning this `Mizux.Foo.runtime.{rid}.csproj`.
+Here some dev-note concerning this `Mizux.DotnetNative.runtime.{rid}.csproj`.
 - Once you specify a `RuntimeIdentifier` then `dotnet build` or `dotnet build -r {rid}` will behave identically (save you from typing it).
   - note: it is **NOT** the case if you use `RuntimeIdentifiers` (notice the 's')